Budgeting Debt

 What To Do if You Missed a Car Payment

 When is a car payment considered late?
-A car payment may be regarded as late any time between midnight of the payment due date to a few days after that date.
+A car payment may be regarded as late any time between midnight of the payment due date and a few days after that date.
 If you find yourself in a situation where you missed a car payment, it’s vital to act quickly.

 Make the Payment as Soon as Possible

 Once you’re aware of a late or missed car payment, do your best to rectify the situation ASAP.
 If you have sufficient funds in your bank account and simply forgot to make your payment, do so immediately.
 This is because you may be able to pay within your loan grace period and avoid any negative consequences.
-A loan grace period is a duration of time after a due date where the borrower can make their payment without penalty.
+A loan grace period is a duration of time after a due date when the borrower can make their payment without penalty.

 What Is the Difference Between a Late Payment and a Partial Payment?